koel/docker/README.md

 To see an example of running koel and a database with docker-compose, check out the [`./docker-compose.yml`][compose] file.

+TODO: Automate this so when the .env file doesn't exist koel:init and key:generate are run.

 [dbConfig]: https://github.com/phanan/koel/blob/baa5b7af13e7f66ff1d2df1778c65757a73e478f/config/database.php
 [koel]: https://koel.phanan.net/
 [compose]: ./docker-compose.yml